Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Variational approach

 In this section we assume that the sums over $\Xmodeindex_{1}$ and $\Xmodeindex_{2}$ in Eq.\ \eqref{eq: biexciton creation operator} indeed run over the entire set of states obtained from the single-exciton BSE.
 The eigenvalue equation for the biexciton wave function can be derived by minimizing the energy functional

-where $\mathcal{E}_{\BXTM }$ is a Lagrange multiplier taking into account the normalization condition for the biexciton state, and $\vert G \rangle$ is the neutral ground state of the semiconductor.
-For the first right-hand term in this functional, we require the matrix element
+where $\mathcal{E}_{\BXTM }$ is a Lagrange multiplier taking into account the normalization condition for the biexciton state, where again $\vert G \rangle$ is the neutral ground state of the semiconductor.
+Minimizing the energy functional with respect to $\Psi^{*}$ leads to the biexciton eigenvalue problem